LynnCWhit/ComputerSecurityProj/README.md

 adaptive_detection_autoencoder.py (non-adaptive): Trains once—akin to a student cramming before exams.
 Reflects many current machine learning deployments that struggle with generalization over time.

 adaptive_detection_autoencoder.py (adaptive): This version retrains after each run and best simulates the CAD system from your paper.
 It’s the most advanced and forward-looking, aligning with current trends in adversarial-aware and real-time anomaly detection in smart vehicles.

+# What we learned

+# How it Applies to what we have learned in class

+# Application Areas

+# Improvements